MhmRhm/DotBashHistory/docs/_posts/2024-05-08-eat-git-part-1.md

 ```bash
 git commit
 ```

+Git combines all the mentioned pieces and creates a hash.
+If even a single bit changes, the entire hash will change.
+Every object in Git has its own unique hash.
+That's why you should not change anything in the *.git* directory.

 The command above opens a text editor, which can be Vim or Nano.
 If you exit the editor without saving, the commit is canceled.